 If your camera has the capability to do manual white balancing you may want to set that before taking photos.
 (This is explained briefly later in the article.)
 In any event, you now need to take your camera, complete with filter attached to lens, out into the wild to take your first photos.

 Choose a sunny day and see if you can capture the following:

 - Foliage and greenery.
 Try trees, shrubs and lawns.

 Depending on whether the white balance on the camera has been adjusted, the LCD screen may or may not show a picture with a red hue.
 It does not matter right now.
 Frame your pictures and get those shots.
 Once again take a few photos of close-up as well as far-away objects.
 Do it in different lighting conditions and at different zoom settings (if a zoom function is included.)
 You may even try to adjust the exposure setting on some of the photos.
 If possible, make notes on which settings were used for which photos.
 This will help you analyze the results at different settings and will go toward your understanding of your camera and its capabilities.

-Evaluate, learn and utilize With any luck at all you will now have the tools and the knowledge to take your own IR photos.
+Evaluate, learn, and utilize.
+With any luck, you now have the tools and the knowledge to take your own IR photos.
 You may have to refer to articles on the manipulation of digital images to get the final results you are after.
-If however you proceed, and do so successfully, you may be pleasantly surprised with the results.
+If, however, you proceed, and do so successfully, you may be pleasantly surprised with the results.
 I will be pleased as well.
-Together we would have proven that it is possible to do IR photography on a low budget and that cheap home-made IR cameras are capable of producing stunning results.
+Together we have proven that it is possible to do IR photography on a low budget and that cheap homemade IR cameras are capable of producing stunning results.

 Included in this article are just a few photos I have taken with my cameras.
 They go some way to illustrate the point.
 I prefer to work in grayscale but my cameras are able to produce the raw picture data for grayscale as well as false-color IR photos.
 You can try both.